If you think that ellipticals have to be expensive to be good, think again. We were surprised to find excellent yet cheap ellipticals for under $200.

 If you aren’t trying to break records the Gazelle is just fine.
 If you are looking for a more intense workout checkout the Sunny Elliptical reviewed later in this article.

-If you have a bit more space, then the Gazelle Freestyle Step Machine may appeal to you.
+If you have a bit more space, then the Gazelle Edge Freestyle Machine may appeal to you.
 It has a larger stride length than the Stamina In-Motion, so it will take up considerably more room while in use.
 However, it folds for storage, which makes it less than 10 inches deep.

 The Gazelle weighs about 45 pounds, which means that it isn’t too hard to move.
 Nonetheless, it’s a sturdy machine that’s capable of standing up to regular use.
 Because it has handles, it’s possible to get a satisfying upper and lower body workout all at the same time.